 Keywords: IT entrepreneur, Tech startup, IS major, Entrepreneurship, Pedagogy, Curriculum design & development, Experiential learning & education

-Download this article: JISE - Volume 28 Number 1, Page 43.pdf
+Download this article: JISE - Volume 28 Issue 1, Page 43.pdf

 Recommended Citation: Jones, C. G. & Liu, D. (2017).
 Approaches to Incorporating IT Entrepreneurship into the Information Systems Curriculum.
 Journal of Information Systems Education, 28(1), pp. 43-58.